Make fresh pizza sauce with tomatoes straight from the garden. No cooking involved, so it’s really fresh tasting!

 So I always end up with too many tomatoes.

 We eat pizza a lot.
 Too much, really.
 But if my hubby had it his way, we would alternate between hamburgers and pizza and tacos, and that would basically be it.
 So our compromise is pizza once a week.
-I know, that’s a ton (we alternate between quite a few different types, such as pepperoni, the Idaho Rancher, and BBQ chicken, but still….).
+I know, that’s a ton (we alternate between quite a few different types, such as pepperoni, the Idaho Rancher, and BBQ chicken, but still….)

 So I try to kill 2 birds with one stone by using some of those tomatoes for fresh pizza sauce.
-And I usually make this times 5 or 6, and then I freeze the extras in ice cube trays.
+And I usually times this recipe by 5 or 6, and then I freeze the extras in ice cube trays.
 After frozen solid, I put them in a ziploc bag and just pull out as much as I want.
 Usually 2-3 pizza sauce ice cubes is good for a pizza.
 Freezing the fresh pizza sauce keeps it tasting like it’s still fresh.

 This pizza sauce is more like what you would get at a gourmet pizza shop, and it won’t taste like canned pizza sauce because the tomatoes aren’t cooked.
 So just a heads up- it’s different, but absolutely delicious!